manasishrotri/dataVizProject/README.md

 ![image](https://user-images.githubusercontent.com/60999947/98186915-d1b77900-1edd-11eb-8d84-2c3bab481833.png)

-With this line chart we can see which countries have positive trend of new cases
+With this line chart we can see which countries have positive trend of new cases.
+If we hover over country name, it faded all the lines in background and highlights the selected country

 ### 3.2 Bar chart showing number of deaths countriwise

 ![image](https://user-images.githubusercontent.com/60999947/98187709-8d2cdd00-1edf-11eb-931b-061718a5478c.png)

 Bar chart shows number of deaths as a bar as opposed to a country.
-Also, slider has been provided with which you can change the date and it shows bar chart od death for that day.
-Also, if you hover over the bar it indicated number of deaths count and country of that bar
+The data in the bar chart is arranged in descending order of number of deaths, so we can also see ranking of countries.
+Also, slider has been provided with which you can change the date and it shows bar chart of deaths for that day.
+Also, if you hover over the bar it indicated number of deaths count and country of that bar.

 ### 3.3 Box plot for new cases of Covid